jessamelie/jessamelie/README.md

 ---

 ### <p align="center">🌱 About me</p>
-<p align="center"> I'm Jess, a passionnate learning full stack software developer enrolled in a 2-year training program with Ada Tech School.<br/>
+<p align="center"> I'm Jess, a passionate learning full stack software developer currently enrolled in a 2-year training program at Ada Tech School.
-Quick learner, collaborative team player, and dedicated to continuous growth, I'm eager to learn and excel in the MERN stack.
-I am always on the lookout for new learning opportunities and challenges to make a positive impact in full stack development.<br/>
+A quick learner, collaborative team player, and dedicated to continuous growth, I'm eager to learn and excel in the MERN stack.
+I am constantly seeking new learning opportunities and challenges to contribute positively to full stack development.
-Welcome to the place where I try things out, make mistakes to learn and grow with fellow developers!</p>
+Welcome to the place where I try things out, make mistakes to learn and grow with my fellow developers!</p>

 ---
 ### <p align="center">💻 My Stack Toolbox</p>